 - 1 tbsp whisky

-- Juice and zest from half a lime, use the other half for garnish (or, obviously you can use lemon – especially if you are doubling the quantitiy.
+- juice and zest from half a lime, use the other half for garnish (or, obviously you can use lemon – especially if you are doubling the quantity.

 - Indonesian long pepper – no salt!